Kangie/sddm-sugar-candy/README.md

 **Pro tip**: It's super annoying to log out and back in every time you want to see a change made to the `theme.conf` file.
 To preview your changes from withing your running desktop environment session issue:
 <pre>sddm-greeter --test-mode --theme /usr/share/sddm/themes/sugar-candy</pre>

-And as if that wouldn't still be enough you can translate every single button and label because SDDM is still lacking behind with localization and clearly [needs your help](https://github.com/sddm/sddm/wiki/Localization)!
+And as if that wouldn't still be enough you can **translate every single button and label** because SDDM still [needs your help](https://github.com/sddm/sddm/wiki/Localization) to make localization as complete as possible!

 **Background="Backgrounds/Mountain.jpg"**
 *Path relative to the theme root directory.
 Most standard image file formats are allowed including support for transparency. (e.g. background.jpeg/illustration.GIF/Foto.png/undraw.svgz)*